gpeddle/jobhunt-api/docs/step01-analysis/index.md

 ## Overview

-This section reviews the [API Code Assignment](docs/api-code-assignment.md) [PDF](docs/API-Code-Assignment.pdf) and collects decisions and assumptions made for the project.
+This section reviews the [API Code Assignment](/docs/api-code-assignment.md)   and collects decisions and assumptions made for the project.
+[Original PDF here](/docs/API-Code-Assignment.pdf)

 ## Assumptions